 Where to find coriander honey

 There are a few online shops that sell it, but not the big ones.
-I couldn’t find it on Amazon.
-But you can find some honey here, on b-honey.be, sold with 7,00 € for 500 g of raw coriander honey.
+I couldn’t find it on Amazon.com, but it is on Amazon.co.uk.
+You can also find some honey here, on b-honey.be, sold with 7,00 € for 500 g of raw coriander honey.
 It’s not that expensive in my opinion, if compared to other rare types of honey.
 Of course in all the countries of Southwest Europe, we can find this honey locally.
 Not in great quantities, but still there.

 Coriander Oil Benefits